trachote/predict_elastic_tensor/README.md

 # SE(3)-Transformers

-The SE(3)-Transformers code has been adopted from [SE(3)-Transformers: 3D Roto-Translation Equivariant Attention Networks](https://arxiv.org/abs/2006.10503).
+The SE(3)-Transformers code has been adopted with some modifications from [SE(3)-Transformers: 3D Roto-Translation Equivariant Attention Networks](https://arxiv.org/abs/2006.10503).

 Please cite them as
 ```